Microsoft-USEduAzure/workshops/website-migration/readme.md

 ### Get the connection string for the database

-1. In the Azure Portal, navigate to your SQL database resource, click on Connection Strings blade and copy the connection string
+1. In the Azure Portal, navigate to your SQL database resource, click on **Connection strings** blade and copy the connection string

     ![](images/30.png)